 M&M Food Markets ( French: Les Aliments M&M) is the largest specialty frozen food chain in Canada.
-The company is headquartered in Mississauga, Ontario and has grown to over 750 locations in all ten provinces, the Yukon and Northwest Territory.
+The company is headquartered in Mississauga, Ontario and has grown from 390 stores at the time we acquired the company to over 1700 locations in all 10 provinces, the Yukon and Northwest Territory.
 M&M offers a delectable selection of more than 375 restaurant-quality products including meats, seafood, appetizers, fruits, vegetables and desserts, the majority of which are flash-frozen.

 Dan Dee International

 Dan Dee International is one of the world’s largest designers and suppliers of plush products.
 As the leading supplier of seasonal plush and decor to many of North America’s largest mass market retailers,food and drug chains and specialty store chains,Dan Dee’s customers depend on their proven ability to deliver large quantities of merchandise and complete programs to meet tight seasonal window requirements.
 With extensive operations in Asia and a design team of over 150 persons, Dan Dee has the capability to supply each of their customers with unique product assortments which differentiate them from their competitors.

 Founded in 1998, Animal Adventure is a designer, manufacturer and seller of children’s soft goods, including plush toys and functional decor products.
 With an extensive track record in the infant, juvenile and toy industries, the Company sells over 1500 products across six main product categories, distributed through various channels, including mass, specialty, online, off-price, drug & grocery, club and travel & entertainment.
 Animal Adventure’s in-house operational strategy, which includes significant presence and capabilities in China, has enabled the Company to manage nearly all aspects of product sourcing and maintain a robust supply chain network of 12 fully accredited factories across the region.